oilulio/Microcontroller_TCPIP_stack/README.md

 buffer is a permanent general purpose scratch pad, accessed as required by `extern char buffer[MSG_LENGTH];`  MSG_LENGTH defined in config.h

-Wireshark (or similar) should then see a UDP packet from the devices IP address, sent to the LAN broadcast 255.255.255.255, and containing the data.
+Wireshark (or similar) should then see a UDP packet from the device's IP address, sent to the LAN broadcast 255.255.255.255, and containing the data.

-There is a similar genericUDP() function that will send to a specific MAC address.
+There is a similar genericUDP() function that will send to a specific IP address.
 However that address must exist on the LAN or the automatic ARP preceding the send will fail.
 With a suitable listener on that machine, significant data can be extracted.
 This was partly how the hash routines were tested.

 The need to interleave #ifdefs through the code to select specific protocols or designs is cumbersome and switching protocols in and out of use makes testing difficult and there is a risk that creating a new device breaks an old one.

 ## Reference Designs

 An issue with Microcontroller software is that it can run on multiple devices (e.g. different versons of the MCU, such as Atmega8 and Atmega328p) with different fuse settings and hardware configurations.
-This means the complete specification of a working design involves the software(firmware), the fuse settings and the hardware design (The same MCU may also appear in different physical packages (e.g. PDIP, TQFP)) These are refernces, however other designs may also work.
+This means the complete specification of a working design involves the software(firmware), the fuse settings and the hardware design (The same MCU may also appear in different physical packages (e.g. PDIP, TQFP)) These designs are references, however other designs may also work.

 The following are reference working designs to match the Microcontroller TCPIP stack software.